José María Rodríguez García, Associate Professor of Romance Studies

 Martin Eisner is Associate Professor of Italian Studies at Duke University.
 He specializes in medieval Italian literature, particularly the works of Dante, Petrarch, and Boccaccio, as well as the history of the book and media.

-He is the author of Boccaccio and the...Full Profile »
+He is the author of...Full Profile »